 1. Use Secure DEX

 In DEXs, users have full control over their assets.
-They are responsible for protecting their private keys to avoid getting hacked.
+They are responsible for protecting their private key to avoid getting hacked.
 Another point where safety is required is the smart contracts which execute peer-to-peer trade between users.
 If a DEX has highly secure smart contracts, then chances of platform getting hacked remain low.
 Before choosing any DEX, research about platform’s reliability and security practices.

-• Utilize Hardware Wallets
+2. Utilize Hardware Wallets

 When it comes to DEXs, you can store your assets separately in a hardware wallet.
 It is a physical device which is not connected to internet.
 These wallets have robust security and they are extremely difficult to hack.
 But you need to keep your seed phrase safe.

-• Avoid Phishing Attack
+3. Avoid Phishing Attack

 DEXs don’t really ask for private keys unless you are making a transaction.
-Avoid entering seed phrases and private keys when asked on a DEX application or similar website.
+Avoid entering seed phrases and private keys on a DEX application or similar website.
 When choosing a crypto wallet, verify its reliability, reputation and other security features.

-• Other Practices
+5. Other Practices

 Many DEXs also offer option of 2-Factor Authentication.
 Turn on this feature whenever possible.
 When making transactions, double-check the transaction details like recipient address and amount.